SkylineCommunications/dataminer-docs-connectors/connector/doc/APC_Smart-UPS.md

 On this page, it is possible to check different parameters related to the operational state of the battery as well as the information concerning battery packs.

-#### Notes for range 1.0.3.X
+> [!NOTE]

-The column "Status" of the Battery Packs table was replaced by different columns that represent better the statuses of each battery pack entry.
-The processing of the "Health" status column was fixed.
+> In range 1.0.3.x, the "Status" column of the Battery Packs table is replaced with different columns that better represent the status of each battery pack entry.
+The processing of the "Health" status column is also fixed in this range.

 ### Power Status